-Here in Merseyside and Lancashire, the funding has enabled us to employ a Red Squirrel Ranger and a Community Engagement Officer for 3 years until September 2019.
-This will allow us to carry out targeted grey squirrel control to prevent the incursion of grey squirrels into the red squirrel reserve areas of Formby and Ainsdale, as well as create suitable ‘grey squirrel free’ habitat for red squirrels to re-colonise.
+Here in Merseyside and Lancashire, the funding has enabled us to employ a Red Squirrel Ranger and a Community Engagement Officer for three years until September 2019.
+This will allow us to carry out targeted grey squirrel control to prevent the incursion of grey squirrels into the red squirrel reserve areas of Formby and Ainsdale, as well as create suitable ‘grey squirrel-free’ habitat for red squirrels to re-colonise.

-There are still small populations of red squirrels in the towns of Southport and Crosby but red squirrels could once again be widespread throughout the parks and gardens of these towns.
+There are still small populations of red squirrels in the towns of Southport and Crosby, but reds could once again be widespread throughout the parks and gardens of these towns.